rutikdevops/DevOps-Project-2/README.md

 Once the latest code is available on the Git repository, Jenkins is capable of fetching the updated code, initiating a build using Maven, creating Docker images, and subsequently deploying these Docker containers onto the Docker host.

-In that case, we used Jenkins as a tool for both building and deploying applications.
+In that case, we used Jenkins as a tool for building and  used docker for deploying applications.

-We are going to use Ansible as a deployment tool , so that Jenkins need not to do the administrative kind of activities.

-Because Jenkins is more efficiently work as a build tool along with Ansible.

 So in this case Jenkins is going to take the code from GitHub and build artifacts and copy those artifacts onto Ansible server.